RaddN/one-page-quick-checkout-for-woocommerce-pro/readme.md

 ## Description

-**One Page Quick Checkout for WooCommerce** revolutionizes your store's checkout process by offering a frictionless, on-page purchasing experience.
+**One Page Quick Checkout for WooCommerce Pro** revolutionizes your store's checkout process by offering a frictionless, on-page purchasing experience.
 It allows customers to complete transactions without page redirects, significantly reducing cart abandonment and enhancing conversion rates.

 ### Key Features